1 – A New Year

 More.
 More.
 More.

-Every year, she got asked by some skeptic in her circle: “Why do you even make these?
+Every year, she gets asked by some skeptic in her circle: “Why do you even make these?
 I’ve never seen you stick to any of your previous ones.”

 They were right.
 She could admit to never having successfully executed any of them to perfection.